DCSO/balboa/README.md

 ### Configuring the database backend

 Multiple database backends are supported to store pDNS observations persistently.
-Each database backend is provided as a self contained binary (executable).
+Each database backend is provided as a self-contained binary (executable).
 The frontend connects to exactly one database backend.
-The backend however supports multiple client or frontend connections.
+The backend, however, supports multiple client or frontend connections.

-### Running the backend, frontend and consuming input
+### Running the backend and frontend services, consuming input

-All interaction with the service on the command line takes place via the `balboa` frontend executable.
+All interaction with the frontend on the command line takes place via the `balboa` frontend executable.
 The frontend depends on a backend service.
-E.g the RocksDB backend can be startet using:
+E.g the RocksDB backend can be started using:

 ```
 $ balboa-rocksdb -h